Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 What can you trade with CFDs?

-Some of the most common markets you can access with CFDs are shares, indices, forex, bonds, cryptocurrencies and commodities like oil or gold.
+Some of the most common markets you can access in Ireland with CFDs are shares, indices, forex, bonds, cryptocurrencies and commodities like oil or gold.

 If you want to trade CFDs, you need to fully understand how the CFD itself works as well as the underlying asset.
-If you have no experience trading shares, for example, it’s probably not a good idea to buy a shares CFD.
+If you have no experience trading shares, for example, it’s probably not a good idea to get into CFDs.

 What are the risks?